somarkn99/transla-genius/README.md

 # TranslaGenius Package

 The TranslaGenius package is a Laravel package designed to automatically translate fields in your Eloquent models using an external translation API.
-It leverages the power of OpenAI's GPT models to provide accurate translations.
-This package is particularly useful for applications that need to support multiple languages and require automatic translation of content.
+It supports multiple languages and provides flexible translation management.

+## Features

+- Multi-language support (configurable)
+- Automatic field translation
+- Queue-based translation processing
+- Flexible API integration
+- Comprehensive scope filters

 ## Installation